xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 ## Interesting
 > vivid, absurd, "outrageous", hilarious expressions.

+**Tipping** Non-Public Information.
+At work, you found out that Walmart is **parting ways** with a major food supplier, and you own stock in that supplier’s company.

 For the longest time, they wouldn't **fess up** to it, it was something the community and people had to dig into to find out.
 The claim of achieving over 400k TPS over this time period was **categorically** false.